 a.
-Pictographic interpretation of a prose worksb.
-Critical Analysis of Pictorial writings 20X2=40 15X2=20
+Pictographic interpretation of a prose works- 20X2=40 b.
+Critical Analysis of Pictorial writings - 15X2=20

 Paper ENHT601 - BRITISH LITERATURE: TWENTIETH CENTURY NOVEL AND DRAMA

 - Students are trained to acquire an understanding of the dominant literary traditions and authors of the Twentieth century - Students are taught to analytically appreciate various emerging literary trends and forms through literary texts of the period.